Our approach to responsible business

 How we’re run and governed

 Our board are the ultimate decision-making body.
 They have responsibility for setting the strategic direction of the Society, to ensure its long-term success and sustainability.
-You can read more about our board and leadership team.
+You can read more about our board and Executive Committee.

 The board set out the guidelines within which the business is responsibly managed and provides oversight to ensure that fair outcomes are delivered for our stakeholders.
 In doing this, they consider environmental, social and governance (ESG) matters.
 They have ultimate accountability for all climate change risk related matters and our Mutual Good Commitments that form part of our ESG strategy.